lukas-krecan/JsonUnit/README.md

 Ignoring values
 ----------------
 Sometimes you need to ignore certain values when comparing.
-It is possible to use ${json-unit.ignore}" placeholder like this
+It is possible to use ${json-unit.ignore}
+placeholder like this

     assertJsonEquals("{\"test\":\"${json-unit.ignore}\"}",